rsksmart/rif-wallet/README.md

 - Install the dependecies using yarn.
 This will also run the postinstall script that shims the missing packages: `yarn`
   - The postinstall script runs the `rn-nodeify` package which adds packages that are native to the browser but not to react native.
   - For **iOS** you need to run the additional installation steps: `cd ios` and then `pod install`
-- Set the environment variable `TRACE_ID` in `.env` file to connect with backend server
+- Set the environment variable `TRACE_ID` in `.env` file to connect with backend server with an identifier, i.e. your company name.
 - Run the app using the desired platform:
   - `yarn ios`
   - `yarn android`